ClearEyesFullHearts/mft/README.md

 ## Others:
 "shared" folder contains all the libraries shared across the apps:
 - "middleware" contains all the middlewares used by the apps.
 - "datalayer" contains the access to the mongo database and the mongoose schemas.
+- "config" contains an object that loads a config file from the config-handler apps to use in every other app.

 "test-api" folder contains the integration tests of the back-end solution written in Gherkin and played with cucumber.js
 "test-front" folder contains the integration tests of the whole application written in Gherkin and played with cucumber.js and selenium